upura/scipy-japan-2020-kaggle-tutorial/README.md

 ## Table of Contents

+### 09:00-09:35 Introduction

-1. **Introduction**: What is machine learning & Kaggle?
+What is machine learning & Kaggle?

-    1. What is machine learning?
-    1. What is Kaggle?
-1. **Practice**: Python tutorial with Kaggle Notebooks
+### 09:35-09:40 Short break

+### 09:40-10:45 Practice 1: From participation to submission

 1. Participation in a competition
 1. How to use Python environment in Kaggle
 1. Loading packages
 1. Loading datasets
 1. Feature engineering
 1. Training and prediction of machine learning algorithms
 1. Submission to the leaderboard

+### 10:45-11:00 Long break

+### 11:00-11:45 Practice 2: How to boost your score

 1. Exploratory data analysis
 1. The importance of validation
 1. Adding hypothesis-based features
 1. Switching machine learning algorithms
 1. Showing feature importance

+### 11:45-11:50 Short break

+### 11:50-12:30 Conclusion

-1. **Conclusion**: Wrap up & future resources
+Wrap up & future resources
-    1. Wrap up
-    1. Future resources

 ## Prerequisites